First Day Texts

 — John 20:1

 Now when Jesus was risen early the first day of the week, he appeared first to Mary Magdalene, out of whom he had cast seven devils.
+And she went and told them that had been with him, as they mourned and wept.

 — Mark 16:9

 Know ye not, that so many of us as were baptized into Jesus Christ were baptized into his death?
 Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.
 For if we have been planted together in the likeness of his death, we shall be also in the likeness of his resurrection: knowing this, that our old man is crucified with him, that the body of sin might be destroyed, that henceforth we should not serve sin.
+For he that is dead is freed from sin.
+Now if we be dead with Christ, we believe that we shall also live with him.

-— Romans 6:3-5
+— Romans 6:3-8

-Jesus instituted baptism in honor of His resurrection, which serves as a symbol of death to sin and the start of a new life in and for Christ.
+Jesus instituted baptism by immersion as a symbol of His death, burial, and resurrection.
+In baptism, a person goes briefly under the water, representing death to sin and burial with Christ, and then rises out of the water to a new life in and for Christ.

 Didn’t the disciples break bread on the first day?